-With coding, your age simply does not matter.
-What matters more is how much work you are willing to put into learning the things you are interested in.
+When it comes to learning coding, age doesn’t matter.
+What is more important is how much work you’re willing to put into it.

+Wrong!
 Coding is for everyone!

-I have said this before and I will say it again: what matters the most is your drive, motivation, and hard work!
+What matters the most is your drive, motivation, and hard work!

-Anyone can learn how to code.
-Anyone.
-You simply need to be consistent, have a good plan for getting where you want to be, and then just do the necessary work step by step.
+You need a robust plan for getting where you want to be.
+Then, just follow your plan, achieve your milestones one by one and do the necessary work step by step.

 And remember: the more you practice, the easier things will become.

 This assumption could not be further from the truth.
-And I would know, I’m a living proof of it myself.
+And I would know – I’m a living proof of it myself.

 The best way to learn how to code is to work on practical, real-world projects and write programs and code from scratch.